 Careers

-The mission of the Careers Department is to ensure every Lyonian flourishes in whatever path they take beyond school.
-Our careers programme is designed to equip students with an extensive toolkit of skills, knowledge and experience so that by the time they leave school they are “Career Ready” and prepared to succeed in their chosen fields.
+The mission of the careers department is to ensure every Lyonian flourishes in whatever path they take beyond school.
+Our careers programme is designed to equip students with an extensive toolkit of skills, knowledge and experience so that by the time they leave school they are ‘career ready’ and prepared to succeed in their chosen fields.

 Each year group has a tailored programme which empowers each student to take ownership of their own career paths.
 Throughout the year all pupils and parents are invited to attend a series of inspiring Career Evening Industry specific talks.
+The careers team works closely with our Alumni, Lyonian Association (LA) to provide the delivery of careers advice, engaging former pupils who have experience of the transition from School to higher education and/or the world of work.

 Pupils begin the Dillon Diploma where they learn key employability skills over 3 years.
 The Autumn Term focus is Communication and Critical Thinking.
 The Summer Term focus is Planning and Problem-Solving.
 Pupils are introduced to careers education on UniFrog and inspired to investigate areas of interest.